 Is a 14-inch laptop too small to be good for gaming?

-Several good 14-inch gaming laptops like the Razer Blade 14 and Asus Zephyrus G14 are available.
+Several good 14-inch gaming laptops, like the Razer Blade 14 and Asus Zephyrus G14, are available.
 Whether or not they are good comes down to personal preference.
-MMORPG and FPS shooters should be playable with this size of laptops, but consider getting a decent gaming monitor if you want a more immersive experience for RTS or RPG titles.
+MMORPG and FPS shooters should be playable with this laptop size, but consider getting a decent gaming monitor if you want a more immersive experience for RTS or RPG titles.

 Is a 14-inch laptop good for programming?

-Smaller laptops are not ideal for programmers as they lack the screen real-estate and have lower performance.
-However, if you travel a lot, consider getting a 14-inch laptop as they tend to take up lesser space in your bag and last longer than larger laptops as they retain the same battery size with a smaller screen.
+Smaller laptops are not ideal for programmers as they lack the screen real estate and have lower performance.
+However, if you travel a lot, consider getting a 14-inch laptop as they take up less space in your bag and last longer than larger laptops as they retain the same battery size with a smaller screen.

 I bought a 14″ notebook for my evening content watching.
 I wish that I had bought a 15 or even a 17″ notebook.
 It’s OK, but the scaling either makes things too big or too small.
 Strangely the 14″ isn’t much different than a 13.3″ notebook.